rickithadi/bigduckmusic.com/src/pages/features/2021-02-18-the-meaning-of-success-kelvin-tan-and-a-never-ending-story.md

 ![Kelvin Tan North Korea](https://lh5.googleusercontent.com/sqdCL7ZGzT5QiI5piW1YqjZOCRiUvxaCiH6GA0xgvNvdj-eNtLydyPmYjEIdQIiyt3VXdR9_6a4-1C7BU1ZzfMve7fxwF15Lb4rf_fzqP7d5CrZzQP5OM6JuzkPh8eHesSMhZqBx "Kelvin Tan North Korea")

-**Kelvin in Pyongyang, 1998**
+###### *Kelvin in Pyongyang, 1998*

 \-

-Diving into the experiences with the North Korean people that he met, he noted how scary the cognitive dissonance they possessed was.
+Diving into the experiences with the North Korean people that he met, he noted the haunting cognitive dissonance they possessed.
 “There was one time on the bus where we were all given some apples to eat by our interpreter,” he recalls.
 “She asked us how the apples were.
-One of the German singers told her that they were ‘not bad’ - but as the interpreter heard the singer, she promptly began scolding the singers.
+One of the German singers told her that they were ‘not bad’ - but as the interpreter heard their words, she promptly began chastising them.
 “Not bad?
 Why not good?
 Did you know our great leader planted and grew these apples for you to eat?”
 It would be the last he would see of them.

 While frightening, the trip was an eye-opener for Kelvin – one he does not regret having embarked on.
 “It’s the only Stalinist country in the world, and I lived there for 2 weeks!
 North Korea changed my life, and it made me appreciate Singapore a lot more,” he reflected.